In my experience, most people don’t really understand how to track quality in a performance management system.

-In my job, I get to see the strategic objectives and KPIs for dozens of organizations, large and small, commercial and public sector, US and International.
-I’ve previously remarked that customer satisfaction is one of the most often used – and least understood – measures.
+Over the years, I’ve seen the strategic objectives and KPIs for dozens of organizations; large and small, commercial and public sector, US and International.
+I’ve previously claimed customer satisfaction is one of the most used – and least understood – measures.
 Despite the popularity of Six Sigma and Total Quality Management programs, another area that is not well understood is quality.

-A product with a zero defect rate (i.e. conforms to spec in every way) and a low completeness of features (i.e. is not fit for the purpose for which it was sold) is not likely to be considered high quality by the customer.
+From the customer perspective, a product with a zero defect rate (i.e. conforms to spec in every way) and a low completeness of features (i.e. is not fit for the purpose for which it was sold) is not likely to be considered high quality.
 In addition, it is important to distinguish between mistakes, which are largely an inevitable by-product of production, and defects, which result when a mistake reaches a customer.
-Quality processes are designed to ensure that mistakes are detected internally before they are delivered to the customer and become defects.
+Quality processes are designed to ensure mistakes are detected internally before they are delivered to the customer and become defects.

-Given this distinction between “completeness of features”, “mistake-free processes”, and “conformance to spec”, I usually recommend that a quality objective have at least measures:
+Given this distinction between “completeness of features”, “mistake-free processes,” and “conformance to spec,” a quality objective should have at least measures:

 - % of products/services that are fit for purpose